CAT Eligibility Criteria 2026, Check Eligibility Across Categories

 Upper Age LimitNot Applicable

-• Bachelor’s degree certificate and all semester/year mark sheets
+• Bachelor’s degree certificate and all semester/year marksheets.

-• Final year certificate (for final year students)
+• Final year certificate (for final year students).

-• SC/ST/OBC-NCL/EWS/PwD certificate (if applicable)
+• SC/ST/OBC-NCL/EWS/PwD certificate (if applicable).

-• Identity proof
+• Identity proof.

-• Work experience certificate
+• Work experience certificate (if applicable).

-CAT Eligibility Criteria : Candidates with Backlogs
+CAT Eligibility Criteria: Candidates with Backlog

 CAT Eligibility Criteria Based on Reservation